 - The Food Safety and Standards (Organic Foods) Regulations, 2017 recognize already established two systems of certification i.e.:

 - Participatory Guarantee System (PGS) implemented by Ministry of Agriculture and Farmers Welfare, and

-- National Programme for Organic Production (NPOP) implemented by Ministry of Commerce and Industry.
+- National Programme for Organic Production (NPOP) implemented by the Ministry of Commerce and Industry.

-- The Accredited Certification Bodies in case of NPOP and Local Group in case of PGS-India are responsible for certifying the Organic Food.
+- The Accredited Certification Bodies in the case of NPOP and Local Group in the case of PGS-India are responsible for certifying the Organic Food.

-- Ministry of Commerce has implemented the National Programme for Organic Production (NPOP) since 2001.
+- The Ministry of Commerce has implemented the National Programme for Organic Production (NPOP) since 2001.

-- Fruits, vegetables, fibre and animal products which do not contain chemical pesticides, fertilizers, genetically-modified organisms and induced hormones can be certified as organic food in India.
+- Fruits, vegetables, fiber, and animal products that do not contain chemical pesticides, fertilizers, genetically modified organisms, and induced hormones can be certified as organic food in India.

 Paramparagat Krishi Vikas Yojana

-- Under PKVY Organic farming is promoted through adoption of organic village by cluster approach and Participatory Guarantee System (PGS)
+- Under PKVY Organic farming is promoted through the adoption of the organic village by cluster approach and Participatory Guarantee System (PGS)